-While the transverse buckling and self-contact transitions observed for large twist and tension are rich and fascinating phenomena \cite{mockensturm_elastic_2000,chopin_helicoids_2013,chopin_roadmap_2014,kudrolli_tension-dependent_2018,chopin_tensional_2022}, for the remainder of this work we will focus on the small $T$, small $\eta$ region.
-This lower left corner of the phase space has been the topic of many experimental and theoretical works \cite{crispino_stability_1986,coman_asymptotic_2008,chopin_helicoids_2013,chopin_roadmap_2014}.
-Buckling transitions in this corner have been well-observed and categorized experimentally~\cite{chopin_helicoids_2013}, but near-threshold and far-from-threshold analytical efforts to describe these instabilities are challenged by a lack of closed form solutions to describe the post-buckling ribbon shapes.
+While the transverse buckling and self-contact transitions observed for large twist and tension are rich and fascinating phenomena~\cite{mockensturm_elastic_2000,chopin_helicoids_2013,chopin_roadmap_2014,kudrolli_tension-dependent_2018,chopin_tensional_2022}, for the remainder of this work we will focus on the small $T$, small $\eta$ region.
+Buckling transitions in this corner of the phase diagram have been well-observed and categorized experimentally~\cite{chopin_helicoids_2013}, but near-threshold and far-from-threshold analytical efforts to describe these instabilities are challenged by a lack of closed form solutions to describe the post-buckling ribbon shapes~\cite{crispino_stability_1986,coman_asymptotic_2008,chopin_roadmap_2014}.
 The approximations available are expected to be valid only within a very narrow window $\eta\gtrsim \eta_{\text{lon}}$, even in the so called far-from-threshold analysis, \revb{where the analysis is based on a variant of the FvK equations, which is weakly non-linear in the small amplitude ``out-of-ribbon'' displacements~\cite{chopin_roadmap_2014}.} Our simulations enable a critical examination of the nature of the transitions.